Edge Weight Prediction For Category-Agnostic Pose Estimation: Introduction

 \section{Introduction}

 2D pose estimation, which involves identifying the locations of key semantic parts within an image, is a fundamental problem in computer vision.
-From human pose estimation~\cite{alphapose, openpose, yang2021transpose} to animal tracking and vehicle localization~\cite{song2019apollocar3d, reddy2018carfusion}, accurate pose estimation is essential for both academic research and industrial applications.
-Traditional approaches mainly focused on category-specific models that are tailored to predefined keypoints and predefined object categories.
+From human pose estimation~\citep{alphapose, openpose, yang2021transpose} to animal tracking and vehicle localization~\citep{song2019apollocar3d, reddy2018carfusion}, accurate pose estimation is essential for both academic research and industrial applications.
+Traditional approaches mainly focused on category-specific models that are tailored to pre-defined keypoints and pre-defined object categories.
 These models achieve high accuracy in some domains but struggle when encountering categories that lack annotated training data.
 This limitation has sparked interest in flexible models that generalize beyond the fixed categories and keypoints seen in training.

-To address these challenges, Category-Agnostic Pose Estimation (CAPE) has emerged as a promising solution~\cite{xu2022pose}.
-CAPE seeks to enable keypoint localization for arbitrary keypoints and for any object category using only a few annotated support images, allowing a single model to generalize across diverse object types.
-By significantly reducing the need for extensive data collection and retraining for each new category or keypoint definition, CAPE offers a versatile and cost-effective approach to pose estimation.
+To address these challenges, Category-Agnostic Pose Estimation (CAPE) has emerged as a promising solution~\citep{xu2022pose}.
+CAPE enables keypoint localization for arbitrary keypoints and any object category using only a few annotated support images, allowing a single model to generalize across diverse object types.
+By significantly reducing the need for extensive data collection and retraining for each new category or keypoint definition, CAPE provides a versatile and cost-effective approach to pose estimation.
+However, CAPE remains exceptionally challenging as it must infer keypoint relations that are structurally meaningful across vastly different object categories using a few annotated examples.
+This is crucial for breaking symmetry, handling occlusions, and preserving object structure.
+Figure~\ref{fig:teaser} highlights the differences between recent CAPE methods.
+Although early works treated keypoints as isolated entities, recent works~\citep{hirschorn2024, rusanovsky2024} address this challenge by leveraging user-defined structural graphs.
+These graphs describe the skeletal relations between keypoints and are termed \textit{pose-graphs}.
+These structural priors hold for any viewing angle and both for rigid and non-rigid objects.
+Graph-based methods provide robustness to occlusions, handle symmetric structures, and enforce anatomical consistency.